Codecademy/docs/content/python/concepts/dictionaries/terms/values/values.md

   - 'paths/computer-science'
 ---

-The `.values()` method of a Python dictionary returns list of its values.
+The `.values()` method of a Python dictionary returns a list of its values.
 It takes no arguments.

 ## Syntax